Shadrach247/LEMP-STACK-IMPLEMENTATION/README.md

 $ sudo nginx -t
 ```

-* You shall see following message:
+* You shall see the following message:

 ![NGINX TEST](nginx-test.png)

 If any errors are reported, go back to your configuration file to review its contents before continuing.